Multi-Bin Composting: Easy As 1-2-3!

 Composting is an aerobic process — meaning, your decomposers need oxygen to do their job!
 Bin 2 is a perfect time in the composting process to aerate your pile, using a pitchfork or a specialized compost aerator.
 But for the most part, you can just leave it alone and… let it cook!

-To speed up this process, you can add our Super Hot Compost Starter, which “revs up” your compost pile with nitrogen and beneficial microorganisms.
+To speed up this process, you can add either our Super Hot Compost Starter, or which “revs up” your compost pile with nitrogen and beneficial microorganisms, or a microbe-based booster like Re-Gen Compost Accelerator.
 In as little as a week, but up to 2 months, your pile will have broken down until it’s mostly uniform-looking and there are hardly any recognizable scraps — though eggshells and fibrous stalks may still be visible.

 Be sure to continue adding fresh kitchen and garden waste only to Bin 1.
 Adding fresh scraps to this semi-cooked pile will only slow the process down.